Matthias-Schroeter/MIP-book/README.md

-# Small Demo, describing how the code could be directly integrated into the book
+# Small demo describing how the code will be integrated into the book